Newfoundland and Labrador Smokers’ Helpline

 - Look for additional support from a partner, friend, or a support line.

-- Review the health benefits of quitting and non-health benefits of quitting.
+- Review the health improvements and additional benefits of quitting.

 - Be sure to reward yourself.
 It’s important to recognize and celebrate your success.
 You can try rewarding yourself each day, week, or each month that you have stayed away from cigarettes … or even when you need a special treat.